-- Professor Prathiba Chitsabesan, Associate National Clinical Director, Children and Young People’s Mental Health, NHS England and Improvement;
+- Professor Prathiba Chitsabesan, Associate National Clinical Director, Children and Young People’s Mental Health, NHS England and Improvement; and

 - Kadra Abdinasir, Strategic Lead, Children and Young People’s Mental Health Coalition.

-Further confirmed speakers include: Laura Brothwell, Portway Primary School, Newham; Jane Caro, Mental Health Foundation; Lara Ferguson, Young Person; Dr Julie Greer, Cherbourg Primary School, Hampshire; Dr Patrick Johnston, Place2Be; Rosamund McNeil, National Education Union; Bethan Plant, Sheffield City Council; and Dr Tara Porter, Royal Free London NHS Foundation Trust.
+Further confirmed speakers include: Laura Brothwell, Portway Primary School, Newham; Jane Caro, Mental Health Foundation; Lara Ferguson, Young Person; Dr Julie Greer, Cherbourg Primary School, Hampshire; Dr Patrick Johnston, Place2Be; Rosamund McNeil, National Education Union; Bethan Plant, Sheffield City Council and Dr Tara Porter, Royal Free London NHS Foundation Trust.